Directores de Música y Compositores

 Only one way I can imagine this happening is if all humans cease to exist, and we're replaced by machines.
 But if that happens, I won't be around to care.

-dice Zaran Jathaul (Sin posibilidad)
+Zaran Jathaul (Sin posibilidad) 5 years ago

 You can't automate music.
 Unless it is dub step but even then people have to make that.
 After hundreds of years why has classical music always stayed popular?
 Because it is an advanced form of music that people understand once they get an advanced understanding of music and that is why people will always pay to see it live.